Michells13/Tutzil/README.md

    - Easy to extend and adapt for new tasks by configuring the `config` dictionary.

 - **Main Loop**:
    - In the main function, the camera captures frames, which are processed and analyzed using YOLOv8.
-The processed results can be displayed on the screen or communicated over a network using the TCP/IP server.
+The processed results can be send over a network using the TCP/IP server.

+- **TCP/IP COMMS**:
 ### Example Configurations:

 - **Mode**: Inference (only)